Testing for stationarity of functional time series in the frequency domain: Introduction

 \section{Introduction}

-The aim of this paper is to provide new stationarity tests for functional time series based on frequency domain methods.
-Particular attention is given to taking into account alternatives allowing for smooth variation as a source of non-stationarity, even though non-smooth alternatives can be covered as well.
+The aim of this paper is to provide a new stationarity test for functional time series based on frequency domain methods.
+Particular attention is given to taking into account alternatives allowing for smooth variation as a source of non-stationarity, even though non-smooth alternatives are covered within the simulation study.
 Functional data analysis has seen an upsurge in research contributions for at least one decade.
 This is reflected in the growing number of monographs in the area.
 Readers interested in the current state of statistical inference procedures may consult \cite{b00}, \cite{fv}, \cite{hk12}, \cite{he15} and \cite{rs10}.

 Papers on functional time series have come into the focus more recently and constitute now an active area of research. \cite{hk} introduced a general weak dependence concept for stationary functional time series, while \cite{vde16} provided a framework for locally stationary functional time series. \cite{as03}, \cite{adh} and \cite{bcs00} constructed prediction methodology that may find application across many areas of science, economics and finance.
 With the exception of \cite{vde16}, the above contributions are concerned with procedures in the time domain.
 Complementing methodology in the frequency domain has been developed in parallel.
 One should mention \cite{pt13}, who provided results concerning the Fourier analysis of time series in function spaces, and \cite{hkh15}, who addressed the problem of dimension reduction for functional time series using dynamic principal components.